 A little further on from Bookham is the delightful village of Jugiong, a great spot just off the highway that has some great dog-friendly dining establishments (see above).
 It’s a 3 1/2 hour drive southwest of Sydney.

 The Jugiong Motor Inn is a well rated motor inn offering affordable rooms, mainly with a queen bed and single bed.
-It also has it’s own restaurant onsite.
+It also has its own restaurant onsite.

 A selection of rooms are pet-friendly, with rooms opening onto a grassed area.
 Call in advance to reserve one of the pet-friendly rooms.
 Note that a small additional fee is charged for pets.